 It lightens dark discoloration like skin freckles and age spots and helps to get younger and smoother skin.

-Collagen also provides structure for blood vessels so the body needs Vitamin C for a healthy vascular system.
+Collagen also provides structure for blood vessels.
 The tiny blood vessels under the skin carry oxygen and nutrients that keep the skin healthy.
 Without enough nutrients, the skin will become rough and dry.
 Creams containing Vitamin C improves the appearance and texture of the skin.

-It increases elastin formation which thickens, protect and heal skin cells.
+It increases elastin formation which thickens, protects and heals skin cells.
 The thickening effect helps to retain moisture, increases skin circulation and plumps up the skin surface.

 Vitamin C Benefits For Hair: